-- Different amounts and types of support from their spouse, significant other, children, friends, supervisor, and coworkers: Each of us has a support system; when change is in the process, we test the effectiveness of that system.
-Any forewarning people receive of downsizing should include information on how to build a support system at work and home.
+- Different amounts and types of support from their spouse, significant other, children, friends, supervisor, and coworkers: Each human being has a support system; when change is in process, you test the effectiveness of that system.
+Any forewarning people receive from downsizing should include information on how to build a support system at work and home.

 All of these and other issues have an impact on the ability of each employee to manage workplace change, to continue to function productively at work.
 It is important to recognize that employees may not be capable of performing exactly as they have in the past during and following layoffs.